gsainath/interview/README.md

 What is the annual income of your spouse?

-`116107`
+`$116107`

-`One hundred and Sixteen K and One hundred and Seven US dollars`
+`One Sixteen K and One hundred and Seven US dollars`

 Do you have your spouse's bank statement?

-`I have bank Statements and Pay Slips and W2s`
+`I have bank Statements and Pay Slips`

-`-----Show all three bank Statements and Pay Slips and W2s-----`
+`-----Show all three bank Statements and Pay Slips-----`

 Do you have your spouse's bank statement OR paystubs?